Paraguay's ousted Lugo calls for return to democracy

 LAND CLASHES

+Nations including Canada, Spain and Germany recognized the new government after Lugo said on Friday he would accept the congressional vote to remove him.
+Others, including Chile and Colombia on Sunday, have summoned ambassadors for a briefing.

-Despite the chorus of international criticism, Paraguay's sleepy riverside capital was calm on Sunday.
+Despite the chorus of international criticism, Paraguay's low-key riverside capital was calm on Sunday.
 Fewer police were patrolling the streets than in recent days and restaurants and businesses were open as usual.

+"Lugo was useless but what happened in Congress was a joke - it was like pigs talking about hygiene," said Benjamin Aguayo, 18, in downtown Asuncion.

-A small group of Lugo supporters gathered outside the state TV studios to demonstrate in favour of his return to office.
+A small group of Lugo supporters gathered outside the state TV studios to demonstrate in favor of his return to office.

 Lugo's impeachment was sparked by clashes that killed six police and 11 peasant farmers during a recent land eviction.
 He was one year away from completing his five-year term.